iobis/PacMAN-pipeline/README.md

   1. Data quality checkpoints for the scripts
   2. Automatic revese complement of primer sequences.
   3. Simplify use of default parameters for dada2?
-  4. ASV inference also from unpaired reads
-  4. Alternative taxonomic classification methods, and/or additional steps for unidentified sequences
-  5. Either make downstream formatting from taxonomic assignment more broad, or make separate downstream rules for other taxonomic classification methods.
+  4. Either make downstream formatting from taxonomic assignment more broad, or make separate downstream rules for other taxonomic classification methods.

 ## Preparation for the run:

 Install conda and snakemake.

 At the moment, the pipeline is planned to be run with the [--use-conda](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#integrated-package-management) flag, where each rule has an isolated environment, that will be installed in the working directory using conda.
-Other possible ways to acquire all the dependencies should also be looked at (one env file for whole pipeline?).

-**Note**: An interesting possibility for OBIS, would be to start building pipelines based on snakemake modules, to allow for more flexible development in the future?
+**Note**: A future possibility for OBIS, would be to start building pipelines based on snakemake modules, to allow for more flexible development.
 Similar to what is being done [here](https://github.com/EnvGen/snakemake-workflows).

 Before running the pipeline, the user must modify the files found in the config folder.